XanBelOr/Minecraft-Data-Manager/README.md

 ```

 ## Other features
-This library will automatically filter through non-entity storages and clean them up if the entity no longer exists to avoid clutter.
+This library will automatically filter through non-player storages and clean them up if the entity no longer exists to avoid clutter.
 Also, calling `read` or `write`
 for an entity that has not yet been initialized with the system will automatically initialize it and create an entry for it.

 ## Credit